-Bronchiectasis (brong-ke-EK-tah-sis) is a condition in which damage to the airways causes them to widen and become flabby and scarred.
+Bronchiectasis (brong-ke-EK-ta-sis) is a condition in which damage to the airways causes them to widen and become flabby and scarred.
 The airways are tubes that carry air in and out of your lungs.

-Bronchiectasis often is caused by an infection or other condition that injures the walls of the airways or prevents the airways from clearing mucus.
-Mucus is a slimy substance.
-It helps remove inhaled dust, bacteria, and other small particles from the airways.
+Bronchiectasis usually is the result of an infection or other condition that injures the walls of your airways or prevents the airways from clearing mucus.
+Mucus is a slimy substance that the airways produce to help remove inhaled dust, bacteria, and other small particles.

 In bronchiectasis, your airways slowly lose their ability to clear out mucus.
-The mucus builds up, and bacteria begin to grow.
+When mucus can't be cleared, it builds up and creates an environment in which bacteria can grow.
 This leads to repeated, serious lung infections.

 Bronchiectasis can affect just one section of one of your lungs or many sections of both lungs.

 The initial lung damage that leads to bronchiectasis often begins in childhood.
 However, symptoms may not occur until months or even years after you start having repeated lung infections.

 In the United States, common childhood infections—such as whooping cough and measles—used to cause many cases of bronchiectasis.
 However, these causes are now less common because of vaccines and antibiotics.